TIPS BY TOPIC

 -

-Almost 4 in 10 young people have started seeing someone they met first online, according to Brook’s Digital Romance report.
+Almost 4 in 10 young people have started seeing someone they met first online, according to Brook’s Digital Romance report, which looks at flirting, intimacy, sexting and more.
 Read it to come to terms with how your child might be moving fluidly between technology and face-to-face in their romantic relationships.
 It’s not all bad…

 We agree with Scary Mommy that it’s never too early to start talking to your children about sex (in simple terms, with spiralling levels of detail as they get older).